 - Payroll Processing: Handling employee paychecks, tax withholdings, and tax regulation compliance.

-- Employee Benefits: Health insurance, retirement plans, and other employee benefits are offered, often at lower costs than possible through a single company.
+- Employee Benefits: Health insurance, retirement plans, and other benefits often at lower costs than individual companies can access.

-- Workers’ Compensation Insurance: Providing coverage for workers in the case of occupational accidents.
+- Workers’ Compensation Insurance: Providing coverage for occupational accidents.

-- HR Support: Offering guidance on HR policies, performance management, training, and development.
+- HR Support: Guidance on HR policies, performance management, training, and development.

 - Compliance Assistance: Ensuring the company complies with local, state, and federal labor laws.